This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Where to Stay in Cairo

-Day 2 - Visit Memphis, Saqqara, and the Pyramids of Giza
+Day 2 - Memphis, Saqqara, and the Pyramids of Giza

-This is the second day of your 7-day Egypt itinerary and today, you will visit Memphis, Saqqara, and the Pyramids of Giza.
+Welcome to the second day of your captivating 7-day Egypt itinerary, where today’s journey will lead you to the historic sites of Memphis, Saqqara, and the iconic Pyramids of Giza.

 Memphis

-Memphis is a great starting point for visiting Egypt.
-Founded around 3100 BC, Memphis was the first capital of the unified kingdom of Upper and Lower Egypt.
+Established around 3100 BC, Memphis holds the distinction of being the inaugural capital of the unified kingdom of Upper and Lower Egypt—a pivotal moment in the nation’s history.

 Memphis / 7-Day Egypt Itinerary